Whether it's calcium intake or phytoestrogens, here's the best anti-inflammatory diet for menopause.

 The standard advice of eating a minimum of 5 a day fruit and vegetables still applies too.
 Fruit and vegetables provide vitamins, minerals, fibre, and other plant nutrients such as antioxidants that are cardio protective.
 Aim to eat a range of different coloured fruits and vegetables whether they be fresh, frozen, canned, dried or juiced.
 The BDA also suggests switching from saturated fats to unsaturated fats, grilling rather than frying, changing to lower fat dairy, and reducing the intake of sugar and refined foods such as soft drinks, sweets, cakes, and biscuits.

 Prof. Paul Clayton, pharmacologist and chief science officer with LYMA Supplement, added the Mediterranean diet is also anti-inflammatory.
-“This is a good idea as we know that chronic inflammation is one of the key drivers of long-term health problems,’ says Paul.
-“If you remove this inflammation in your menopause diet, you are reducing your risk of major diseases and slowing down many core elements of biological ageing.”
+“This is a good idea as we know that chronic inflammation is one of the key drivers of long-term health problems,’ says Clayton.
+“If you remove this inflammation in your diet, you are reducing your risk of major diseases and slowing down many core elements of biological aging.”

 You start to lose bone strength from your mid-thirties onwards, but this accelerates after the menopause when bone-building oestrogen hormone levels start to decline.
 One in three women over 50 will experience an osteoporotic fracture in their lifetime.
 It’s really important you eat a healthy and balanced anti-inflammation diet in peri and post menopause and take special care to get enough calcium and vitamin D.